pypeit/PypeIt/doc/tutorials/lris_howto.rst

     pypeit_show_2dspec Science/spec2d_r230417_01033-frb22022_LRISr_20230417T082242.672.fits --removetrace

 The ``--removetrace`` only shows the object trace in the first channel (the channel showing the calibrated science image), but does not include it in the remaining channels.
+It is helpful to to use the ``--removetrace`` option to better visualize the object traces (especially for faint objects).

 We show here a zoom-in screenshot from three (``sciimg-DET01``, ``sky_resid-DET01``, ``resid-DET01``) of the